dward2/BME547/Resources/virtual_machines.md

 now use the remote Windows computer just as you would a local Windows computer.
 * To disconnect, simply choose "Disconnect" from the Power window.
 This will keep your remote machine or server active.
-If you choose "Shutdown", the VM will completely turn off and you will need to turn it back on in the VCM.
+If you choose "Shutdown", the VM will completely turn off, and you will need to turn it back on in the VCM.

 **NOTE:** If you are accessing your Windows VM from outside of the Duke network, you will need first need to access the Duke network through a VPN.